bgx4k3p/ansible-playbooks/README.md

 Collection of Ansible Playbooks
 =====

-Tested with AWX Tower 19.5 and latest Ansible
+Tested with AWX 24.6 and latest Ansible.